openstack/ceilometer/doc/source/events.rst

     The event's Traits contain most of the details of the event.
 Traits are typed, and can be strings, ints, floats, or datetimes.

+raw
+    (Optional) Mainly for auditing purpose, the full notification message can be stored (unindexed) for future evaluation.

 Events from Notifications
 =========================

 Events are primarily created via the notifications system in OpenStack.
-OpenStack systems, such as Nova, Glance, Neutron, etc. will emit notifications in a JSON format to message queue when some notable action is taken by that system.
+OpenStack systems, such as Nova, Glance, Neutron, etc. will emit notifications in a JSON format to the message queue when some notable action is taken by that system.
 Ceilometer will consume such notifications from the message queue, and process them.